dvarounis/perfservmon/README.md

  * PerfServ_hostname = The IP Address/Hostname of where perfservlet Application runs
  * PerfServ_Port = The Port of where perfservlet Application runs

- Also set the HTTP protocol for accessing the PerfServlet.
-This can be http or https.
+ Optionally set the HTTP protocol(http or https) and/or the Basic Authentication credentials for accessing the PerfServlet Application.

  This is the check that collects all the relevant perfserv data of all nodes/servers from perfservlet and stores them localy as a Python selve file.